sneaky-potato/notes/content/os/os.md

 And that is why much of the notes found here will be related to linux environment.

 - Recently I tried writing a minimal [[container]] program in golang
+- How [[lazy-binding-shared-library|lazy binding in shared library]] works to save time in operating systems